-- Centralising agent for subscription and redemption requests as delegated by the management company, - For bearer units to be registered or units registered with Euroclear France: BNP PARIBAS S.A., registered office: 16, Boulevard des Italiens 75009 Paris, France; postal address: 9, rue du Débarcadère 93500 Pantin, France. - For registered units in registered form or units registered in a Shared Electronic Registration System (DEEP), and reserved solely for corporate investors acting on their own behalf and approved in advance by Carmignac Gestion.
-IZNES, a société par actions simplifiée (simplified joint-stock company), registered with the Paris Commercial Court Registry Office under number 832 488 415, licensed by the Autorité de Contrôle Prudentiel et de Résolution (ACPR), authorised and overseen by the Autorité des marchés financiers (AMF), and whose registered office is at 18 Boulevard Malesherbes (75008). - b) Other establishments responsible for receiving subscription and redemption requests CACEIS Bank, Luxembourg Branch (pre-centralising agent) -5, Allée Scheffer, L-2520 LUXEMBOURG
+- a) Centralising agent for subscription and redemption requests as delegated by the management company, - For administered registered units or bearer units to be registered or already registered with Euroclear France: BNP PARIBAS S.A., registered office: 16, Boulevard des Italiens 75009 Paris, France; postal address: 9, rue du Débarcadère 93500 Pantin, France. - For registered units in pure registered form or units registered in a Shared Electronic Registration System (DEEP) reserved solely for corporate investors acting on their own behalf and approved in advance by Carmignac Gestion: IZNES, a société par actions simplifiée (simplified joint-stock company), registered with the Paris Commercial Court Registry Office under number 832 488 415, licensed by the Autorité de Contrôle Prudentiel et de Résolution (ACPR), authorised and overseen by the Autorité des marchés financiers (AMF), and whose registered office is at 18 Boulevard Malesherbes (75008). - b) Other establishments responsible for receiving subscription and redemption requests CACEIS Bank, Luxembourg Branch (pre-centralising agent) 5, allée Scheffer, L-2520 Luxembourg

-8) Institutions responsible for ensuring compliance with the centralisation cut-off time as delegated by the management company
+7) Institutions responsible for ensuring compliance with the centralisation cut-off time as delegated by the management company